 Are there any hot works being carried-out at this time?
 No Are the premises free of any obvious signs of incorrect hot work procedures in the past?
 Yes Smoking Are there suitable arrangements taken to prevent fires caused by smoking?
-Yes Comments "No Smoking" signage is provided, and there is no evidence of smoking taking t place in the common parts.

-Dangerous Substances

-Are dangerous substances present, or liable to be present?

-No

-Lightning

-Is a lightning protection system installed?

-Not Known

-There is no lightning protection visible, However, if there is lightening protection in place it should be periodically inspected by a competent person, to the frequency recommended in BS EN 62305.
+Yes Comments "No Smoking" signage is missing, and there is no evidence of smoking taking pla ace in the common parts.
+Dangerous Substances Are dangerous substances present, or liable to be present?
+No Lightning Is a lightning protection system installed?
+Not Known Comments There is no lightning protection visible, However, if there is lightening protection by a competent person, to the frequency recommended in BS EN 62305. on in place it should be periodically inspected Other Fire Hazards